nf-core/bamtofastq/docs/usage.md

 ### Full samplesheet

 The pipeline will auto-detect whether a sample is single- or paired-end.
-The samplesheet can have as many additional columns as you desire, however, the samplesheet must include the required columns listed in the table below (`sample`, `mapped`, `filetype`).
+The samplesheet can have as many additional columns as you desire, however, the samplesheet must include the required columns listed in the table below (`sample_id`, `mapped`, `file_type`).
 If index files are not available, the `index` column should be omitted.
 In this case, the files will be automatically indexed during the pipeline run.
 This can have an effect on the runtime.

 ```console
 sample_id,mapped,index,file_type